 Ride Illinois supports People for Bikes’ three class system and their model legislation that was specifically designed to facilitate the regulation of low-speed electric bicycles that closely resemble human-powered bicycles in their equipment, handling characteristics, size, and speed.

 Once the definition of e-motos is added to the Illinois Vehicle Code, it would be prudent and wise for municipalities to revisit and revise ordinances to focus solely on e-motos.
-It’s likely legislation once be signed into law any sooner than summer of 2026.
+It’s likely legislation won’t be signed into law any sooner than summer of 2026.

 Ride Illinois developed this guidance to reasonably address the concerns of elected officials, business owners, and residents pertaining to human-powered bicycles, e-bikes, e-scooters, and micromobility devices.
 It’s critical that, when developing a common sense ordinance, municipal staff discuss proposals with adjacent municipalities.
 This collaboration will result in consistency when individuals travel between communities.
 Ride Illinois recommends that municipal ordinances contain the following common sense elements: